blakeedwards3/text-editor/README.md

 ## Usage

-- Navigate to the root folder and run "npm install" and "npm run start"
+- Navigate to the root folder and run "npm install" and "npm start"
+- Install the app locally, or use in the browser

 ## Credits